astrohart/xyLOGIX.Validators.VS2019/xyLOGIX.Validators/README.md

 ##### Summary

 Looks up a localized string similar to A blank value was passed for the argument of the 'uuid' parameter.
-This is not valid, as a non-blank value is required..
+This not valid, as a non-blank value is required..

 <a name='P-xyLOGIX-Validators-Properties-Resources-Error_UUID_CannotBeZeroGUID'></a>
 ### Error_UUID_CannotBeZeroGUID `property`